Top 5 Best 22 WMR Ammo on the Market: The Rimfire Powerhouse

 Designed specifically for handguns with 2” of barrel length or less, Speer Gold Dot 40 grain JHP is a great choice for smaller pocket guns like a NAA Ranger or Pug.
 We had excellent results when testing this ammo in a Kel-Tec PMR-30: reliable, accurate, and fun.

 While it may work well for self-defense, Speer Gold Dot 40 grain JHP is not the best choice for long-range varmint hunting.
-It's also a little too expensive to causally burn through at the range or backyard plinking gallery.
+It’s also a little too expensive to casually burn through at the range or backyard plinking gallery.

 If you concealed carry a 22 Mag, then Speer Gold Dot Short Barrel should be your first choice of self-defense ammo.